GULibrarySandbox/intro-text-mining-analysis-old/content/3-Rights_permissions_licences.md

 {% capture commercialuse %}
 **What constitutes commercial use?**

-You might need to consider whether your publication constitutes
+You might need to consider whether your publication constitutes commercial use.
 {% endcapture %}
-{% include alert.html text=commercialuse color="info" %}
+{% include alert.md text=commercialuse color="info" %}

 A quick checklist might be: